Master of Education (RTC) (EDM)

 This course examines, discusses and offers hands-on learning to understand the dynamics of upper elementary, middle, and high school students and how they learn best when their needs are recognized and addressed.
 Content addresses research in the psychology of pre-adolescents and adolescents from a variety of perspectives, including studies in neuroscience, cognitive science, psychology, and education.
 This course also explores research-based strategies to engage all students and improve the depth of their learning.

-This course examines, discusses and offers hands-on learning to design kinesthetic activities for the P-12 classroom focusing on teaching Common Core and national standards based content.
-It also supports the refinement of strategies and techniques regarding "The Six-Part Framework" to ensure maximum student participation that enhances academic achievement, builds class cohesion, and develops life skills.
-Teachers create new activities and tactics to enhance the learning process for the students and design effective action plans to increase movement in the school environment.
+Design kinesthetic activities for the K-12 classroom focusing on teaching Common Core and national standards-based content.
+Refine strategies and techniques regarding The Six-Part Framework to ensure maximum student participation that enhances academic achievement, builds class cohesion, and develops life skills.
+Create new activities and tactics to enhance the learning process for both educator and student.
+Design effective action plans to increase movement in the school environment.
+Note: This course involves optional physical activities.

 This course will provide educators with a comprehensive understanding of how artificial intelligence is transforming education.
 Participants will explore AI-powered tools, their applications in K-12 classrooms, ethical considerations, privacy and security concerns, and policies and regulations related to AI in education.
 Participants will learn how to use AI-powered tools to personalize learning experiences for students, automate administrative tasks, and collect and analyze data.
 Best practices for integrating AI in all classrooms and strategies for evaluating the effectiveness of AI-powered education will be examined.

 This course introduces educators to mindfulness as a lifestyle and more importantly, as an instructional style rather than an isolated period of instructional time.
 Establishing best practices in mindfulness instruction is a key component of this course.
 Developing personal practice and how mindfulness affects the brain coincide to define the role of the mindful teacher.
 How to introduce mindfulness to our communities is addressed, as well as Cognitive Load Theory.
+The practice of mindfulness is incredibly beneficial to the brain, body, and breath connection, and cannot afford to be dismissed in educational settings.